Skip to main content

 • Increased feelings of being needed (meaningful activities and meaning to life) and psychological well-being

-• Improved cognition (even at 1-year post-intervention)—comparable to anticholinergic inhibitor
+• Improved cognition (even at one-year post-intervention) — comparable to anticholinergic inhibitor

 Resources